golobby/container/README.md

 ### Must Helpers

-You might believe that the container shouldn't raise any error and you prefer panics.
+You might believe that the container shouldn't raise any error and/or you prefer panics.
 In this case, Must helpers are for you.
 Must helpers are global methods that panic instead of returning errors.